 Value for money: 4.5/5

-JeanRichard Aquascope BNY Mellon Boat Race Edition watch specification
+JeanRichard Aquascope BNY Mellon Boat Race Edition specification

 Movement: Automatic, Caliber JR60 (base Sellita SW200), Swiss Made